List of 29 Characters in Chaucer’s Canterbury Tales

 The Friar

 Chaucer draws the character of the Friar in a very realistic manner.
 The Friar is a very authoritative person.
 He has the authority to hear confessions.
 He hears the confessions most courteously, and the absolution he grants is pleasant.
 He never misses a chance to marry young women and get their dowry.
-He is an easy man in enjoining penances when he knows he would get a good allowance.
-He asserted that if a man gave liberally to the poor Friar; it was a sign of true penitence, and he would be fully absolved of his sins.
+He is an easy man in enjoining penances when he knows that he would get a good allowance.
+He asserted that if a man gave liberally to the poor Friar, it was a sign of true penitence, and he would be fully absolved of his sins.
 Therefore, instead of weeping and praying, men may give silver to the poor friars as a sign of repentance.

 The Merchant

 The merchant wears expensive clothes and leads a wealthy lifestyle.
 He is clever enough to put on an appearance of such dignity that he deceives people about the real state of affairs.
-No one realizes he is in debt.
+No one realizes that he is in debt.
 He is clever in the management of his affairs.
 He bargains in a dignified manner and trades in furs.
 He conducts his practice of usury (chevyssaunce), i.e., the business of lending money at a very high rate of interest, in a cunning manner.
-The hypocrisy puts him on a level with most of the other pilgrims of The Canterbury Tales.
+The hypocrisy puts him on level with most of the other pilgrims of The Canterbury Tales.

 The Oxford Clerk

 Chaucer’s Clerk is a truly worthy man, offering a contrast to the corrupt, hypocritical, and affected personages from the religious orders described before him.
-Being a student, he has devoted himself to pursuiting knowledge at the cost of his health and appearance.
+Being a student, he has devoted himself to the pursuit of knowledge at the cost of his health and appearance.
 He would much rather have twenty books of philosophy than acquire rich garments.
 It is in contrast to the love of fine clothes shown by the Monk and the Friar.
 The Clerk pays a single-minded attention to his studies.
 Money means nothing to him except as far as it helps him to acquire more books.
 His speech is always to the point and full of moral gravity.

 The Sergeant at the Law